KYB12/MazeJava/README.md

 NOTE: WHILE PLAYING, PLAYERS CAN ONLY EITHER DO AUTOMATIC SEARCH OR MANUAL i.e. pressing "b" or "d" after making a manual move will do nothing and vice versa

+To start, install the two jar files and add them to the classpath

 Directions for playing:
 1. Up down left right does exactly what you think.
 Can't go over walls.
 2. Press X to make a new maze